-Roaring Fork Valley at Community Office for Resource Efficiency (CORE)
+Roaring Fork Valley Energy Resource Centers

 CORE administers the City of Aspen Utilities rebates.
-If you are a City of Aspen Utility customer, please call us with any questions regarding assessments, rebates or tips for how you can reduce your energy bill.
+If you are a City of Aspen Utility customer, please call us at (970)925-9775 with any questions regarding assessments, rebates or tips for how you can reduce your energy bill.

-The Roaring Fork Valley Energy Smart program is funded through the Renewable Energy Mitigation Program (REMP), which has raised over 12 million dollars since its inception in 2000.
+Funding: The Roaring Fork Valley Energy Smart program is funded through the Renewable Energy Mitigation Program (REMP), which has raised over 12 million dollars since its inception in 2000.
 Fees collected by the REMP program are used to offset the carbon emissions related to Pitkin County’s built environment.

 Since 2011, the Energy Smart program in Pitkin County has reduced 2,029 metric tons of CO2, which is the equivalent to:

 - Taking 185 homes off the grid, or

 - The carbon sequestered by 1,663 acres of US forest (equivalent to the area of Aspen Mountain and Aspen Highlands combined!)

 We have done that through performing over 994 Assessments and providing 920 rebates to energy efficiency and renewable upgrades.

 - Information on rebates and financing

 We have two locations to serve you in Roaring Fork Valley: